Social Philosophy and Policy

 About the Journal

 The journal was established over 30 years ago by Ellen Frankel Paul, Jeffrey Paul and Fred Miller at Bowling Green State University's Social Philosophy and Policy Center.
 It now boasts a paid circulation of over 7600, by far the largest circulation among philosophy journals in the Anglo-American world.
 The semi-annual issues are thematic in format.
-The new editorial team (Editor: David Schmidtz, Associate Editor: Carmen Pavel) aims to honor the journal's tradition of examining the philosophical underpinnings and the economic, political, and legal dimensions of enduring social policy debates.
+Our editorial team (Editor: David Schmidtz, Associate Editor: Carmen Pavel) aims to honor the journal's tradition of examining the philosophical underpinnings and the economic, political, and legal dimensions of enduring social policy debates.